 Lubrication of the center Idlers is accomplished by greasing through #2061 grease Fittings.
-The grease Fittings are "submerged mounted" in the outside ends of all eight of the #213 Idler Axles and the two #214 Rear Axles and

-#213 Idler Axles and the two #214 Rear Axles and are lubricated from the sides of the Crawler (See Part Photos MH-32).
+The grease Fittings are "submerged mounted" in the outside ends of all 10 of the #4354 Idler Axles and the two #214 Rear Axles are lubricated from the sides of the Crawler (See Part Photos MH-37).

-The Front Idler Sprocket assemblies have #1523 45 degree grease fittings mounted in their Tubes and are lubricated from the front of the track on the inside part of the tube by the yellow spring.
-The tracks may have to be rotated to find this 45 degree grease fitting.
-(See Photo MH-37).
+The Front Idler Sprocket assemblies have #1523 45° grease fittings mounted in their Tubes and are lubricated from the front of the track on the inside part of the tube by the #234 Inside spring.
+The tracks may have to be rotated to find this 45° grease fitting.
+(See Photo MH-38).
 It is a good idea to clean out the track system of debris each time you lubricate to spot problems before they become expensive maintenance items.